 You can't really define a rule for it.
 We know that there was a big eruption of Mount Agung in 1843 as well, but we know very little about what exactly happened.

 There are some volcanos that seem to follow certain cycles, but they are more the exception than the rule.
 Under no circumstances should one rely on a prognosis based on such factors, or try to predict the time of the next eruption based on such models.

 Also, one should keep in mind that, in the case of volcanos that erupt more frequently, people are more used to dealing with the situation.
 This is the case with Mount Etna in Sicily.
 People there have experienced it before.
 In Bali, most people can not remember the last eruption.

-Another volcano, also located along the Pacific Ring of Fire, has just erupted - Mount Manaro on Vanuatu.
-Authorities there evacuated 7,000 of the total island population of 10,000.
+Mount Manaro on Vanuatu ist another volcano located along the Pacific Ring of Fire.
+It has erupted at the same time when Mount Agung showed its first signs of activity in late September.
+Authorities there evacuated 7,000 of a total island population of 10,000.
 Do the two eruptions have anything to do with one another?

 Vanuatu is 5,000 kilometers away from Bali.
 It's a different tectonic plate boundary, and even the composition of the rock is different.
 The lava on Vanuatu is considerably more liquid, forming literal lava lakes.
 One can hardly compare the two volcanos.
 That this is happening at the same time is a coincidence.

 But that does not mean that the volcano in Vanuatu is any less dangerous.
 There's a fresh water lake in the crater of Mount Manaro.
 The interaction of large amounts of water with hot lava poses additional risks.
 It could lead to explosions, and the water from the lake could also result in Lahars.
 That eruption will develop in a different way than on Bali.
 But regardless, the dangers there also include volcanic ashes, gases, bombs, lava and pyroclastic flows.